 Hall of Nations

-As part of a redevelopment plan for Pragati Maidan unveiled in 2015, the Hall of Nations complex, including the Nehru Memorial Pavilion, was demolished in April 2017 by the ITPO and the site was later used for the ITPO’s new convention centre Bharat Mandapam.
-The decision sparked outrage and grief within the architectural community and among heritage conservationists globally, and was widely criticised for its perceived disregard for India’s Modernist architectural heritage.
-The ITPO justified its actions by citing a ruling of Delhi’s Heritage Conservation Committee (HCC) — a body under the Ministry of Urban Development — from earlier in the same year, which only recognised buildings over sixty years old as part of modern architectural heritage, a ruling criticised by some for deferring to real estate interests.
+As part of a redevelopment plan for Pragati Maidan unveiled in 2015, the Hall of Nations complex, including the Nehru Memorial Pavilion, was demolished in April 2017 by the Indian Trade Promotion Organisation (ITPO) — a body of the national Ministry of Commerce and Industry.
+A new convention centre, the Bharat Mandapam, was later built in its place.
+The decision to demolish the Hall of Nations sparked outrage and grief within the architectural community and among heritage conservationists globally, and was widely criticised for its perceived disregard for India’s Modernist architectural heritage.
+The ITPO justified its actions by citing a ruling of Delhi’s Heritage Conservation Committee (HCC) — a body under the Ministry of Urban Development — which only recognised buildings over sixty years old as constituting modern architectural heritage, a ruling criticised by some for deferring to real estate interests.

 Critics of the demolition argued that the Hall of Nations, although falling short of the sixty-year threshold, possessed verifiable cultural value as an example of Indian Modernist architecture.
 The demolition has also been viewed as part of a larger cultural reform movement by the Narendra Modi-led Bharatiya Janata Party government, which adopts a Hindu revivalist ideology known as Hindutva, in contrast to the Modernist attitude of the INC, especially under Nehru.

-The Indian Institute of Architects (IIA) and the Indian National Trust for Art and Cultural Heritage (INTACH) brought a legal case in defence of the building to the Delhi High Court, which was lost.
-While the organisations were preparing to appeal to the Supreme Court, the complex was demolished.
+Rewal as well as the Indian Institute of Architects (IIA) and the Indian National Trust for Art and Cultural Heritage (INTACH) filed petitions in defence of the building at the Delhi High Court; they lost these cases.
+While they were preparing to appeal to the Supreme Court, the complex was demolished.

 Photographs and models of the Hall of Nations have been exhibited at institutions such as the Centre Pompidou in Paris and the National Gallery of Modern Art in New Delhi.
 Rewal’s model of the Hall of Nations and Hall of Industries is now housed in the Victoria and Albert Museum in London.